Belmont, Victoria: Recreation

-The Leisurelink Swimming Complex houses an enclosed 25-metre swimming pool, a number of smaller pools, four external waterslides, and a gym and aerobics centre.
+The Leisurelink Swimming Complex housed an enclosed 25-metre swimming pool, a number of smaller pools, four external waterslides, and a gym and aerobics centre.
 The ageing centre was replaced with a large $31million centre in Waurn Ponds in September, 2010.

-Next door to Leisurelink is the Geelong Bowling Lanes.
+Next door to the old Leisurelink complex is the Geelong Bowling Lanes.
 Opened in the 1980s, for a number of years it was the only tenpin bowling lanes in Geelong.

 Belmont has a number of children's playgrounds throughout the suburb, the major one being the Barwon Valley Fun Park.